-2.3 SYSTEM COMPONENT IDENTIFICATION
+2.7 SYSTEM COMPONENT IDENTIFICATION

-A. At control, test and drain valves, provide permanently marked identification signs constructed of 18 gauge steel with baked enameled finish.
+At control, test and drain valves, provide permanently marked identification signs constructed of 18 gauge steel with baked enameled finish.
 The signs shall be permanently mounted on the piping or wall at the valve, or on the valve, but shall not be hung on the valve with wires or chains which permits easy removal of the sign.
 The sign shall clearly indicate the valve's purpose and what portion of the structure it serves.
 Additional signs, shall be provided at each alarm check and dry pipe valve to clearly indicate hydraulic calculation data.

-2.4 ADDITIONAL SPRINKLERS AND SPRINKLER GUARDS
+2.8 ADDITIONAL SPRINKLERS AND SPRINKLER GUARDS

-A. Include allowance for providing 5% additional sprinklers with related piping, fittings, hangers and 5% additional sprinkler guards installed at locations where job conditions or equipment selections may be required.
+A. Include allowance for providing 12 additional sprinklers with related piping, fittings, hangers and 12 additional sprinkler guards installed at locations where job conditions or equipment selections may be required.
 Provide a credit for sprinklers and guards not installed.

-A. The nature of the work requires coordination with other trades.
+- A. The nature of the work requires coordination with other trades.
 Shop fabrication shall be done at the Contractor's risk.
 Relocation of piping and components to avoid obstructions may be necessary.
 Relocation, if required, shall be done at the Contractor's expense.

-The installation shall be performed in a workmanlike manner as determined by the Owner's Representative and in accordance with the Contract Documents, manufacturer's printed installation instructions, and submitted and Owner's Representative reviewed drawings.

-- B. Piping shall not pass directly over electric panelboards, switchboards, motor control centers, and similar electric and telephone equipment.
-However, protection for these spaces shall be provided. - C. Piping shall be installed concealed above finish ceiling area with sprinklers located in the quarter points of ceiling tiles where ceiling tiles are used.
+The installation shall be performed in a workmanlike manner as determined by the Owner's Representative and in accordance with the Contract Documents, manufacturer's printed installation instructions, and submitted and Owner's Representative reviewed drawings. - B. Piping shall not pass directly over electric panelboards, switchboards, motor control centers, and similar electric and telephone equipment.
+However, protection for these spaces shall be provided.